-Homily/Sermon about Farm-Workers
+Homily/Sermon about Farm Workers

 Below a homily/sermon, which one may or may not adopt for their congregation.
-Please elaborate and study the Scriptures more, in order that they can best fit your local church context and tradition.
-It really is starting exegetical work and needs to be developed more clearly for your context.
+Please elaborate and study the Scriptures more, in order to best fit your local church context and tradition.
+Note that this is a firm starting point for someone who is preaching.